horseshoe/horseshoe/README.md

 Built-in annotations include the following:
 - @StdErr - Sends output to stderr.
 - @StdOut - Sends output to stdout.
-- @File('name': 'filename', 'encoding': 'UTF-16', 'overwrite': false, 'append') - Sends output to the file with the specified name, using the specified encoding.
-The file is only written if the contents of the file are different than the rendered contents, unless overwrite is specified as true.
-If append is specified as true the rendered contents are appended to the file.
+- @File('name': 'filename', 'encoding': 'UTF-16', 'overwrite': false, 'append') - Sends output to the file with the specified name, using the specified encoding. <b>The file is only written if the contents of the file are different than the rendered contents, unless overwrite is specified as true.</b> If append is specified as true the rendered contents are appended to the file.

 #### Inverted Sections
 Inverted section tags (`{{^ exists }}`) are used to negate a conditional or foreach section.
 Inverted sections are only rendered when the negated section would not be rendered.
 Null objects, numeric zero values, `false`, as well as empty lists or arrays are several examples of values that will cause an inverted section to be rendered.